qiime2/docs/source/tutorials/read-joining.rst

    paired-end reads in QIIME 2.
 If you are interested in joining and denoising reads with DADA2, the :doc:`Atacama soil microbiome tutorial
    <atacama-soils>` illustrates how to use ``qiime dada2 denoise-paired`` for
    this purpose.
-If you plan to use DADA2 to join and denois your paired end data, **do not join your reads prior to denoising with DADA2;** DADA2 expects reads that have not yet been joined, and will join the reads for you during the denoising process.
+If you plan to use DADA2 to join and denoise your paired end data, **do not join your reads prior to denoising with DADA2;** DADA2 expects reads that have not yet been joined, and will join the reads for you during the denoising process.